robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 ''''''''''''''''''''''''''

 Any value returned by a keyword can be assigned to a `scalar variable`_.
-As illustrated by the example below, the required syntax is very simple.
+As illustrated by the example below, the required syntax is very simple:

 .. sourcecode:: robotframework